-The draft and final Region 15 Lower Rio Grande Regional Flood Plans were developed in accordance with the TWDB's scoped of work and Technical Guidance documents that incorporated all these principles.
+The draft and final and amended Region 15 Lower Rio Grande Regional Flood Plans were developed in accordance with the TWDB's scoped of work and Technical Guidance documents that incorporated all these principles.
 The requirements are discussed in Chapters 1 through 10, the appendices, and/or included in the TWDB-required tables or GIS schema.

-Statement Regarding Texas Open Meetings Act (TOMA) and Public Information Act Requirements the Lower Rio Grande RFPG website at www.Region15lrg.org and with the Secretary of State.
+Statement Regarding Texas Open Meetings Act (TOMA) and Public Information Act Requirements

+The Hidalgo County Drainage District #1 (HCDD1) has been responsible for posting meeting notices and meeting materials in accordance with the Texas Open Meetings Act.
+Meeting notices were posted on the Lower Rio Grande RFPG website at www.Region15lrg.org and with the Secretary of State.
 HCDD1 also distributes agendas and meeting materials via email to all voting and non-voting RFPG members, as well as any person or entity who has requested notice of RFPG meetings and activities.